peterhendrick/steggin/README.md

 ## Verifying Your Download

 You are going to want to verify the file you download is legitimate.
-To do this, I've included a SHASUM file containing a sha256 has of the steggin.sh script.
+To do this, I've included a SHASUM file containing a sha256 hash of the steggin.sh script.

 After downloading, with your current working directory the steggin directory, type into bash: